 How optimistic are researchers in academia/think tanks on the prospect of work with the accelerated development of Artificial Intelligence?

-Method:
+Sentiment analysis of the hearings.
+Method: Sentiment analysis

 Scrapping data (title, text, and published date) with keywords ‘AI’ and ‘job’ from three sources: